-IDSA has a long-standing commitment to Women in Design and intends to amplify its support to this community by creating a nationwide program offering that would foster a heightened level of opportunity and connection for women-identifying (womxn) industrial designers.
+IDSA has a long-standing commitment to Women in Design and intends to amplify its support to this community by creating a nationwide program offering that would foster a heightened level of opportunity and connection for women, non-binary, and gender-queer identifying designers.
 To date, IDSA has invested considerable resources in this community group, beginning with the establishment of a Women's Special Interest Section in 1992, the Women in Design San Francisco community group, and most recently with our annual Women in Design Deep Dive events.
 Looking ahead, it is vital that our programming continue to evolve to build a more inclusive and representative profession, all while increasing access to and awareness of industrial design.

-IDSA is now pleased to host this open call for individuals interested in volunteering to serve on a new Women in Design Committee (WIDC) who will help us take our Women in Design initiative to the next level of success and growth.
-If this is you, please use the form below to get involved.
-Applications are no longer being accepted.
-The WIDC will be announced in March 2021 .
+IDSA recently held an open call for individuals interested in volunteering to serve on a new Women in Design Committee (WIDC) who will help us take our Women in Design initiative to the next level of success and growth.

 - Provide mentoring and support to Women in Design Chapter leaders.

 - Review and assist with the approval of new city-based Women in Design Chapter groups.

 - Foster an inclusive and supportive environment for Women in Design Chapter Leaders and those who participate in Women in Design programming.

 - Collaborate, coordinate, and align efforts with the Diversity, Equity and Inclusion Council (DEIC) on IDSA's DEI goals pertaining to Women in Design.

 - Elevate issues of importance to the Board of Directors for consideration, feedback, and action.

 - Assist with the curation of speakers and content for IDSA’s Women in Design Deep Dive event, in collaboration with the IDSA events staff.